 To bridge these gaps, we have carried out a large-scale, between-subjects user study ($N = 750$).
 We investigated how well phishing warning dialogues with explanations can be generated with LLMs.
 We assessed the result of using a commercial closed-weight model (Claude 3.5 Sonnet) and an open-weight alternative (Llama 3.3 70B).
-In addition, we considered two styles of explanation, i.e., feature-based and counterfactual explanations.
-A baseline with feature-based, manually-written explanations has also been considered ~\citep{desolda2023explanations,greco2025enhancing}.
-The effectiveness of the the different experimental conditions have been evaluated by considering both measures of behaviour (e.g., click-through rate on phishing links) and user perceptions (e.g., clarity, trust, perceived risk), and modelled the degree to which individual factors, including cognitive style and knowledge of cybersecurity issues, influence results.
+Additionally, we considered two styles of explanation: feature-based and counterfactual explanations.
+A baseline with feature-based, manually written explanations has also been considered ~\citep{desolda2023explanations, greco2025enhancing}.
+The effectiveness of the different experimental conditions has been evaluated by considering both measures of behaviour (e.g., click-through rate on phishing links) and user perceptions (e.g., clarity, trust, perceived risk), and by modelling the degree to which individual factors, including cognitive style and knowledge of cybersecurity issues, influence results.

 We found that explanations generated by LLMs can be as effective as those produced manually; specifically, explanations generated by Claude were better than those crafted manually.
-Concerning the type of explanation, counterfactual ones have an interesting power in ensuring false positive cases, and feature-based ones have certain benefits in true positive cases.
+Regarding the type of explanation, counterfactual ones have an interesting power in preventing false positive cases, while feature-based ones have certain benefits in identifying true positive cases.
 Moreover, user-related factors such as gender, familiarity, and mental workload significantly influence the effectiveness of the warning.